What are the various types of leg vessels?

 Sclerotherapy removes spider veins and reticular vessels using several techniques that scar the vein.
 As the scarring blocks blood flow in targeted areas, the blood vessels gradually diminish in size and disappear.

-Standard sclerotherapy is performed by injecting a medicated solution or foam that irritates vessel walls and makes them collapse.
+Standard sclerotherapy is performed by injecting hypertonic saline that irritates vessel walls and makes them collapse.
 This procedure is effective and takes about 15-60 minutes.

 Laser sclerotherapy is a safe, effective option to traditional injections.
 When lasers are set to operate at specific wavelengths, their energy is only absorbed by dark pigments in blood.
 As a result, the laser passes safely through your skin to target the vein.

-Yes, the veins that are treated with sclerotherapy are permanently removed.
-However, it’s possible for new varicose veins to develop over time.
+Patients will need maintenance therapy.
+It’s possible for new reticular veins to develop over time.
 You can lower your risk if you improve blood circulation and muscle tone by: